Koushikphy/CheatSheets/Numerical_Analysis/Readme.md

 	2. Bisection method.
 	3. Fixed point iteration
 	4. Secant and Newton-Raphson method.
 Also, find multiple roots/ roots of a polynomial with the latter.
 Also, find complex roots.
 	5. Solve the system of linear equations with the exact solution.
 Tip: Use Gauss-Jordon elimination.
-Bonus & Advanced: solve a over/underdetermined system of equations.
+Bonus: solve a over/underdetermined system of equations.
 16. Regression and Least-squares methods:
 	1. Linear.
 	2. Quadratic